 I taught at several branches of Settlement Music School in Philadelphia.
 Settlement is the largest community music school in the country.
 I taught at the Germantown Branch, the Jenkintown Branch, and the West Philadelphia Branch.
 In that time, I really gained my experience in teaching all levels and types of people.
 I loved the diversity of people and the experience I gained through that time.

 I taught students who enrolled in the Community Music School.
 The students were able to study with piano majors who were attaining their degrees.
 It was a beneficial experience for all of us.
-Students benefitted from studying with someone close to their own age and teachers benefitted from putting their pedagogy classes and principles into use!
+Students benefited from studying with someone close to their own age and teachers benefited from putting their pedagogy classes and principles into use!